DroutGB/Discord-Golfblitz-Bot-Updated/README.md

 # Discord Golfblitz Bot
-A bot that faces both discord and golfblitz created by lighthouse64
+A bot that faces both discord and golfblitz created by lighthouse64 Updated by Drout to handle the migration of the Golf blitz game to a new backend.

 To set this up, first make sure you install the required python packages with `pip install -r requirements.txt`